 8. License Fee

 A license fee is a set amount of money paid by a distributor to exploit media in a defined territory and set of media rights.
-Unlike a minimum guarantee, a License fee is the total amount of payment the licensor will receive over the course of the license, regardless of financial success the film goes on to achieve.
+Unlike a minimum guarantee, a License fee is the total amount of payment the licensor will receive over the course of the license, regardless of the financial success the film goes on to achieve.
 License fees can be paid in one lump sum, or over the course of the license.

 9. Revenue Share